New Graduate Nurse Residency Program

 - Socialization activities

 Applicants must have graduated from an accredited school of professional nursing.
-They must obtain a temporary GN permit or RN license from the State of Texas prior to beginning employment.
+They must obtain an RN license from the State of Texas prior to beginning employment.
 Phone screening will take place as applications are received.

 - Be accountable for the management and provision of patient care in his or her assigned area